-At stake for the federal government is an estimated $345 billion in tax revenues lost each year as a result of offshore taxes from hidden or unreported accounts held by U.S. taxpayers or foreign entities they control.
+At stake for the federal government is an estimated $345 billion in tax revenues lost each year as a result of offshore taxes (foreign tax) from hidden or unreported accounts held by U.S. taxpayers or foreign entities they control.
 Each year, the IRS attempts to close the gap further, increasing numbers of agents and funding for the effort.
 However, in March 2010, President Obama signed what is arguably the toughest law yet — the Foreign Account Tax Compliance Act (FATCA) provisions included in the Hiring Incentives to Restore Employment Act or HIRE.
 The Treasury Department is expected to release regulations that will guide foreign financial institutions, accountants, attorneys and taxpayers, trying to adhere to the provisions.
 While the law goes into effect in 2013, financial institutions and the rest of us are gearing up.

 By 2013, foreign financial institutions will be required, among other things, to provide information about each of their U.S. owned or controlled accounts, disclose information to the IRS and withhold U.S. taxes on these accounts if necessary.
 If a covered foreign financial institution tries to evade the new law’s disclosure, reporting and withholding requirements by assisting U.S. taxpayers, it risks unacceptable consequences such as losing its U.S. correspondent banking relationships.
 The new law also imposes a punitive 30 percent withholding tax on payments of U.S. investment income to non-compliant foreign banks in order to enforce new reporting requirements on certain foreign accounts held by U.S. taxpayers.
 It also increases the statute of limitations for civil tax examinations to six years in the case of an omission of income from foreign sources.